metu-rover/metu_gui_v2/README.md

 ## Which file do what
-* camera_input : To be implemented
+* camera_input : To be implemented.
-* general_input : ros node for subscribing general input
+* general_input : ros node for subscribing general input.
 * initiator : Class for initiating ros nodes, default ui configurations, QThreads.
 * ros_reciever_thread : QThread that initialize and spins the ros nodes.
 * ros_test_message : Sends a test data from a ros node.
 * rover_gui : Class that unifies all the operations (ui, ros ...).
-* science_input : ros node for subscribing science input
+* science_input : ros node for subscribing science input.
 * ui : UI file generated from QT designer.